slotdawg/IntroTechnologyBootamp/lab_data_protection/lab_data_protection.rst

    .. note::

-      Synchronous replication (Metro Availability) is currently support on ESXi.
-It will be supported in AHV in a future release.
+      As of AOS 5.17.1 and newer, synchronous replication is supported with AHV but only when using 2 Prism Centrals.
+Near-sync is supported with a single Prism Central, but will not be available in the Test Drive environment.
+For more information, review the `General Requirements of Leap <https://portal.nutanix.com/page/documents/details?targetId=Xi-Leap-Admin-Guide-master:dra-draas-requirements-pc-r.html>`_

 #.
 When opening the Data Protection context of the menu a warning screen will appear.
 Click on the **OK** button to move forward.